 Please use this box to give us any information which you think may help us when we allocate you to a room.
-Additional information may include such things as, the names of friends you wish to share with (please note both you and your friends need to request to share with each other), if you require a room on a particular level, a request to share with students on the same course of study.
+Additional information may include such things as, the names of friends you wish to share with (please note both you and your friends need to request to share with each other), if you require a room on a particular level or a quiet room.

 Whilst we request this additional information and will endeavour to meet your requirements, we regret that we are unable to guarantee fulfilling your request.